nnaben/Project-2/README.md

 ### Unit Objectives

-This week's project will prompt you to apply knowledge of the following skills and tools:
+This project prompts to apply knowledge of the following skills and tools:

 - Penetration testing with Kali Linux.